A Milwaukee Co-op is Born

 A Different Kind of Business

-Outpost currently employs nearly 380 workers, is a UFCW — Local 1473 union shop, and boasts close to 18,000 owners.
+Outpost currently employs nearly 500 workers, is a UFCW — Local 1473 union shop, and boasts over 23,000 owners.
 We also publish an award-winning quarterly food and dining magazine, Graze, that celebrates the food of Wisconsin.
 Outpost’s business innovation and concern for the community has earned us numerous awards.
 It’s also our desire to educate our community about healthy food choices.